raewtf/raewtf.github.io/_posts/2024-07-30-hexa-changelog.md

 tag: hexa
 desc: What's new?
 ---
+## Version 2.1.1
+### Coming to Catalog soon
+- De-looped music tracks.
+Whoops!
+- Fixed crash that sometimes fired upon entering Mission Mode
+- "Hard Mode" is now available as a direct toggle in the Options menu
+- Added slight deadzones to swapping with the Crank

 ## Version 2.1.0
 ### January 6th, 2025
 - Fix wi-fi cauterization in sideload copies